Metal movement in forming armour

 Pattern

-down the side.
+This is approximately what the pattern should have looked like.
+I started with the same shape, but the sides were straight instead of curved, it had an extra inch on the bottom, and the foot was not cut out.
+I would likely add a little to the outside bottom corners or trim every where else down the side.
 This will help with a shortage of material at the bottom back corners after the piece was shaped.
 The foot hole is also very generic - you could make a 16th c. or 15th c. greave by trimming differently.
 Normally most people will cut this out very early in the process.
 When working this way the material in the cut-out isn't really in the way, so it can be left for later.
 This allows you to see where the material is going and adjust a little to match your preferred final form very easily.
+I was aiming for a 15th c. greave.
+I have relatively little rise on the outside because I planned to draw the metal out vertially there to achieve the proper shape.
+One of the goals was to play with a pretty generic shape that would have been "material efficient" and easy to cut with straight shears.
+That, and the fact that I hadn't actually used this exact method before is why I started without cutting out the foot.

-far around.
+If I were actually carefully building a greave for myself, I would probably start with a slightly narrower pattern since the result wraps a little far around.
 But I am pretty skinny (6 feet tall, 175 pounds).
 Starting with the right shape eliminates all of the hammering on material that just gets trimmed.
 One nice thing about using this method and a power hammer is that the initial shaping time is just a few minutes.
 So having some extra material isn't really a problem.
 When you are raising a large form an extra inch or two around the edge really adds to the work.

-If I actually did this very often, I think that it would be pretty easy to know how much to flair in the various places to get a pretty even
+If I actually did this very often, I think that it would be pretty easy to know how much to flare in the various places to get a pretty even thickness end result and minimize the hand forming necessary to get a "pretty" shape.
+You could also have a process where the apprentice moves most of the metal and the skilled craftsman finishes it off getting the final shape pretty quickly.

 Tools

-hit very hard.
+The intial shaping was done with a cross pien on a flat anvil face.
+In my case, I used a power hammer to do this, but I was careful not to hit very hard.
 The force required is well within the bounds of hand hammer work.
 I have done it on a pair of greaves in the past.
 When you are whacking a piece of 16g mild steel sheet with a 50 pound power hammer, you really do want to have a pretty light touch.

+Almost all of the hand shaping was done with the flatter faces of the left 3 hammers.
+They provide different shapes of "almost flat" faces that allow me to hammer over the outside curve and into the inside curves.
 The "raising hammer" was used a little bit from the inside to push some narrow areas out over a flat faced anvil.
 I expect that I could have done all of the work with a version of the second hammer face with slightly rounder corners, but I like to move back and forth between hammers that approximate the desired final shape.
-I expect that they didn't do that - to time consuming.
+I expect that they didn't do that - it is too time consuming.

 Much of the rough shaping was formed on a pipe stake.

 Most of the rest of the shaping was done on the front half of the rounded horn of my bick horn.
-This allows me to get the right curve inside
+This allows me to get the right curve inside the piece to allow for shaping.

-domed stakes for the rounded areas of the calf, but not a lot.
+I did also use a flat anvil face and hammered from the inside and a hatchet stake for forming the crease.
+I also used a couple of slightly domed stakes for the rounded areas of the calf, but not a lot.
 I had achieved a lot of the real volume necessary using the power hammer and "squashing" the areas to shape.

 Stages of hammering